-- a description of the organisation of the different levels that participate in periodic control, including foreign business (activities, processes and entities); - human resources assigned to periodic control (cf. Article 25 of the Order of 3 November 2014) (full-time equivalent staff relative to total staffing of the institution); - if use of an external provider: frequency of intervention and size of the team; - description, formalisation and date(s) of updates to periodic control procedures, including those that apply to foreign business (including inspections of compliance), highlighting significant changes during the year.
+- a description of the organisation of the internal audit function and a description of its scope of action, including concerning foreign business (activities, processes and entities); - human resources assigned to the internal audit function (cf. Article 25 of the Arrêté du 3 novembre 2014, as amended) (full-time equivalent staff as a proportion of total staffing of the institution); - if use of an external provider: frequency of intervention and size of the team; - description, formalisation and date(s) of updates to procedures the audit function relies on, including those that apply to foreign business (including inspections of compliance), highlighting significant changes made during the year under review methods for defining the frequency and priority of audit cycles, particularly in relation to the risks identified within the institution.